 A second major focus will be how do we communicate technical information to non-experts?
 Our documents are used by business people trying to decide whether or not to fund a project.
 Our documents are used by customers to figure out how to use products.
 How do we translate complex computer or engineering concepts into language that the average person can understand and use?
 This is further complicated by the fact that we ourselves are probably not experts on every topic that we're asked to write about.
-What strategies do we as writers have to bring us up to speed on a topic to the level that we can write about it with authority?
+What strategies can we as writers use to become "expert enough" to write about a topic with accuracy and authority?

 Lastly, we will focus on testing how useful the writing we do in this class is.
 It's one thing to finish a document, but can someone else use it to achieve what they need to achieve?
+How do we know if our document works?